 Measure Aimed at Increasing Medical Attention for Drug Overdose Victims

-An Assembly panel on Monday approved the “Good Samaritan Emergency Response Act” sponsored by Assembly Democrats Connie Wagner, Upendra Chivukula, Angel Fuentes, Thomas Giblin and Reed Gusciora.
+The “Good Samaritan Emergency Response Act” sponsored by Assembly Democrats Connie Wagner, Upendra Chivukula, Angel Fuentes, Thomas Giblin and Reed Gusciora was approved 67-8-4 by the full Assembly on Thursday.
 The legislation (A-578) is aimed at saving lives in New Jersey by providing timely medical attention to the victims of drug overdoses.

 “Deaths from drug overdoses are the leading cause of accidental death in New Jersey, but many of these deaths could be prevented if medical assistance were sought immediately,” said Wagner (D-Bergen).
 “Many times, the fear of arrest and prosecution prevents people from seeking appropriate assistance in the face of a medical emergency involving drug use.”